 Charter for the Moon Run Volunteer Fire Company of Robinson Township had been granted by the Court of Common Please of Allegheny County on March 29, 1940; and was duly recorded in the office of Prothonotary and Recorder of Deeds of Allegheny County.

 A down payment of $300 for a used fire truck from R. Turner, a Bellevue Triple Comb Seagrave pumper.
 The truck was purchased at the June 6, 1940 meeting.
 The fire department purchased a lot with 100' frontage on the Old Steubenville Pike, next to Kebe's property from the Pittsburgh Coal Company with $100 down and the balance of another $100 to be paid in 30 days.
 The first recorded fund raising calendar for the fire department was printed in 1942.
 Street Fairs were held yearly, on the Simms Lot, now next to Somma Funeral Home.
 The Moon Run Fire Department purchased the Summit House on Steubenville Pike (Rt.
 60) from the Schaffer Family.
 The total of the first mortgage payment made on May 31, 1946 was $250.
 The first new fire truck purchased from Holland Chevrolet Company of Carnegie Classics 1947 Chevy price was $1,873.90.
 It had a standard Buffalo Body with a 500 gallon pump, a midship make and a 150 gallon booster tank, which cost $4,310.

 The old Summit House Hotel was purchased by the Moon Run Volunteer Fire Company and is used as offices and a meeting place by the firemen.
 Added to the back of the building is a banquet hall used for fund raising events.
 On June 3, 1948, the fire department had plans made for a new garage, next to the Summit House (Firemen's Club) on Steubenville Pike.

 On June 9, 1948, at a special meeting, a 40' x40' x10 ' Elephant Hut Garage was approved and ordered for a price of $3,276.45.

 The Moon Run Volunteer Fire Company sponsored a soccer team of mostly firemen in August 1948.
 The Manager and President of the soccer team was Max Sella and the Treasurer was Paul Lesko.
 The team name was the "Moon Run Firemen's".
 Black and red uniforms were worn.
 They played in the Panhandle Senior League.

 In the Mid 50's, the fire department remodeled the dance hall of the Summit House.
 A new wooden dance floor was installed, new lighting was put in along with a new kitchen and bar.
 The hall then was used for Polka dances.
 Some big time bands were featured at the dance Hall.
 People from all over Western Pennsylvania, Ohio and West Virginia came to dance and listened to tunes from the Frank Yankovic Orchestra.
 The hall was rented for weddings, anniversaries, graduations and benefit dances.
 The Moon Run Volunteer Fire department also has fund raising events for the benefit of the fire department.
-Firemen, Tom Somma, had several successful Dinner Theater performance to help raise money for the fire department
+Firemen, Tom Somma, had several successful Dinner Theater performance to help raise money for the fire department.

-Today, the Moon Run Volunteer Fire Company has 30 volunteer members.
+Today, the Moon Run Volunteer Fire Company has 30 members.
 Membership is open to anyone 18 years of age and older; who is willing to give their time.
 Junior members are between the ages of 16 to 18, and their primary function is to assist the trained firemen.
-All volunteers attened a minimum of 166 hours of training through the Pennsylvania State Fire Academy and then move on to various hours of other training, such as but not limited to technical rescue, incident command, and advanced fire fighting.
+All new volunteers attend a minimum of 166 hours of training through the Pennsylvania State Fire Academy and then move on to various hours of other training, such as but not limited to technical rescue, incident command, and advanced fire fighting.